 United States (U.S.) Fleet Forces Command, a Command of the U.S. Navy (hereinafter referred to as the Navy) proposes to establish facilities and functions at Naval Station (NAVSTA) Everett, Washington to support homeporting Constellation-class guided-missile frigates (FFGs).
 Under the Proposed Action, the Navy would homeport up to 12 FFGs; construct training and support facilities for ships, commands, and crews; and station approximately 2,900 military personnel, plus their family members.
-The Navy would phase in homeported ships during a 10-year time period, with personnel arriving and facilities established beginning in fiscal year1 2026 and arrival of the first Constellation-class frigate, USS Constellation (FFG 62), in fiscal year 2028.
+The Navy would phase in homeported ships during a 10-year time period, with personnel arriving and facilities established beginning in fiscal year 2026 and arrival of the first Constellation-class frigate, USS Constellation (FFG 62), in fiscal year 2028.
+Homeporting of FFGs and personnel would occur incrementally as existing homeported ships and personnel depart NAVSTA Everett.

-The FFG (shown in Figure 1.1-1) is a next generation of small surface combatants.
+The FFG (shown in Figure 1.1-1) is the next generation of small surface combatants.
 It is a multi-mission capable ship that will provide fleet commanders multiple use options while supporting the National Defense Strategy across the full range of military operations.